juanmiguel-lopez/SER_Model_Vote_Scripts/README.md

 config.conf file defined, to specify paths for inputs and outputs throughout scripts when necessary.

-Even though the script were developed for SER analysis, the scripts can be used for any kind of database, as long as they are in arff format.
+**Note:** Even though the script were developed for SER analysis, the scripts can be used for any kind of database, as long as they are in arff format.

 **Note:** The scripts were developed in Python 2.